Lazztech/Lazztech.Lab/docs/authentication.md

 FusionAuth & ORY both similarly come up in the same light as Gluu in that they're mentioned as alternatives to Keycloak.
 The discussions I've seen have yet to say much beyond that.
 Though there was one account of a user giving up on setting up ORY as they were unable to get it working.
 [3.]

 Keycloak, as far as I saw appears as the most consistently recommended solution, right above Authelia.
 It appears that if you simply want auth in front of your services, setup with an external service such as Google for OAuth then Authelia is the way to go.
 However Keycloak can handle the entire process on your own machine.
 [4.]
 [5.]
 It's typically deployed via docker and provides a web ui for managing users, & permission groups.
 It also gets mentioned as integrating with Traefik with is a positive sign.
 It's also open source and sponsored by Redhat.
 Keycloak appears to be able to work stand alone or in conjunction with FreeIPA or other backing services for identity management/AD.

+## Keycloak

+As you may have guessed, Keycloak presents it's self as the strongest contender.
+There may be other options that would work well or better for our needs if further investigation was done but Keycloak appears as a strong option.

+One detail to note is that in our configuration you'll need the `PROXY_ADDRESS_FORWARDING="true"` environment variable to be able to get it working behind the traefik reverse proxy.

 # References
 1. https://www.reddit.com/r/selfhosted/comments/dr7dan/customer_identity_and_access_management/f6hsvht?utm_source=share&utm_medium=web2x&context=3